viviRbi/DigitalOceanBankingSystem/readme.md

 The UI package is where scanner was used.
 It is the presentaion layer.
 The dao - data access object performs interaction with the database while the service package become the bridge between those 2.

-in the Menu interface, I make the scanner class public static to be able to access the scanner everywhere without instatiate.
-I also create a display and setUser function so all the class implement this inteface will use.
+In the Menu interface, I make the scanner class public static to be able to access the scanner everywhere without instatiate.
+There are also display and setUser abstract methods.
+What we see on the console was the display function of one of those class.

+When user log in, the user service layer take the id and password from scanner, pass it there, and then it pass again to UserDaoImpl.
+UserDaoImpl then use username and passord to search from Customer and Employee table at once using the set operation.
+If the username and password exist, base on which table it from, a new Customer or Employee object will be instanciated, pass to the User data type in Main menu.
+Then if object is an instance of Customer, it will jump to the Customer Menu and immediately downcast that user data type to Customer.
+So we can get the customer username, birthday from the Customer Menu.
+The same for employee